Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 In this lab, you will perform:
 - Task 1: Sign up and configure the eShopOnWeb team project in Azure DevOps
 - Task 2: Enable Advanced Security from the portal
-- Task 3: Setup Advanced Security permissions
+- Task 3: Understand and Manage Advanced Security Permissions

 ## Estimated Timing: 45 minutes